-The Office of Drinking Water has established toll-free emergency contact call numbers for waterworks use after normal business hours on nights, weekends, and holidays.
-Your emergency call will be delivered to a pager, and the call will be returned immediately.
+The Office of Drinking Water has established a toll-free emergency contact call number for waterworks use after normal business hours on nights, weekends, and holidays.
+This is a 24-hr Call Center that will take all pertinent information and contact appropriate ODW staff.